MinterTeam/minter-js-sdk/README.md

 Post new transaction to the blockchain
 Accept [tx params](#Tx params constructors) object and make asynchronous request to the blockchain API.
 `txParams.nonce` - optional, if no nonce given, it will be requested by `getNonce` automatically.
-`txParams.gasPrice` - 1 by default, if request failed because of low gas, it will be repeated wi `gasRetryLimit` - count of repeating request, 2 by default.
+`txParams.gasPrice` - 1 by default, fee multiplier, should be equal or greater than current mempool's min gas price.
+`gasRetryLimit` - count of repeating request, 2 by default.
 If first request fails because of low gas, it will be repeated with updated `gasPrice`
 Returns promise that resolves with sent transaction hash.